 - nonprofit and for-profit business entities

-Successful projects serve as a catalyst for a community’s commercial center and should be meet your area's goals, strategies, and plans for development.
+Successful projects serve as a catalyst for a community’s commercial center and should meet your area's goals, strategies, and plans for development.
 Projects can be created through new construction or renovation of existing buildings and should celebrate the artistic or historic character of the community, provide infill development and/or elimination of blight, and increase property values.
 Projects that include the following may be prioritized:

 - be a creative mixed-use space that includes workforce housing units